python-trio/flake8-async/docs/glossary.rst

 asyncio does not place any guarantees on if or when asyncio functions will checkpoint.
-This means that enabling and adhering to :ref:`ASYNC91x <ASYNC910>` will still not guarantee checkpoints on asyncio.
+This means that enabling and adhering to :ref:`ASYNC91x <ASYNC910>` will still not guarantee checkpoints on asyncio (even if used via anyio).

-For anyio it will depend on the current backend.

 When using Trio (or an AnyIO library that people might use on Trio), it can be very helpful to ensure that your own code adheres to the same guarantees as